nextdns/nextdns/README.md

     	All reverse lookups for private IP ranges (ie 192.168.x.x, etc.) are answered with "no such domain" rather than being forwarded upstream.
-The set of prefixes affected is the list given in RFC6303, for IPv4 and IPv6. (default true) -cache-size string
+The set of prefixes affected is the list given in RFC6303, for IPv4 and IPv6. (default true) -cache-max-ttl duration
+    	If set to more than 0, a cached entry will be considered stall after this duration, even if the record's TTL is higher.
+  -cache-size string
     	Set the size of the cache in byte.
 Use 0 to disable caching.
     	The value can be expressed with unit like kB, MB, GB. (default "0")